zaharchenko-evgeny/claude-code-telemetry/README.md

 ## 🎯 What This Actually Does

-Claude Code Telemetry is a lightweight bridge that captures telemetry data from Claude Code and forwards it to Langfuse for visualization.
+A lightweight telemetry bridge that captures data from **Claude Code** and **OpenAI Codex CLI** and forwards it to Langfuse for visualization.
 You get:

 - 💰 **Cost Tracking** - See costs per session, user, and model
 - 📊 **Usage Metrics** - Token counts, cache hits, and tool usage